ffrgb/meshviewer/README.md

 ### nodeZoom (integer)

-Max level to be applied by clicking a node or open a node.
-With value `18` near by buildings and streets should be visible.
+Max level to be applied by clicking a node or opening a node.
+Value `18` is a good default, so nearby buildings and streets should be visible.
-Interesting if one of configured map provider has zoom-level under `18`.
+Interesting if one of the configured map providers has a zoom-level under `18`.

 ### labelZoom (integer)